Denzil Smith: In film

 Smith has worked in a range of independent, Bollywood and international film productions.
-One of Smith’s early films was Mango Soufflé (2002), an adaptation of Mahesh Dattani’s successful English stage play On a Muggy Night in Mumbai, which was centered around the lives of gay men in Mumbai.
+One of Smith's early films was Mango Soufflé (2002), an adaptation of Mahesh Dattani's successful English stage play On a Muggy Night in Mumbai, which was centered around the lives of gay men in Mumbai.
 The film starring Atul Kulkarni, Rinkie Khanna, Heeba Shah and Ankur Vikal, was promoted as "first gay male film from India."

 He is known for roles such as the Tibetan monk Lama Norbu in Paap (2003), directed by Pooja Bhatt and starring John Abraham, and as Tenzing in the film Frozen (2007), based in Leh and Ladakh.
 Among the many independent films he has worked in are Shobhayatra (2004), where he played Jawaharlal Nehru, The Memsahib (2006), Mumbai Salsa (2007), Chase (2010), Lamhaa (2010), Impatient Vivek (2011), Tripura (2011), Ajita Suchitra Veera's Ballad of Rustom (2012), John Day (2013), and Dad...
 Hold My Hand!
 (2015).
 In 2017, Smith played the role of the Principal in the Marathi film Manjha (2017), directed by Jatin Wagle.
 Recent films include Ritesh Batra's Photograph, which premiered at Sundance Film Festival in February 2019.

 He's also been featured in many Bollywood films such as Ek Ajnabee (2005) with Arjun Rampal, Amitabh Bachchan and Parizaad Zorabian, Zid (2014) and Bombay Velvet (2015) directed by Anurag Kashyap with Anushka Sharma and Ranbir Kapoor, Kabir Khan's Phantom (2015) with Saif Ali Khan and Katrina Kaif.
 Smith appeared in the crime drama Baazaar (2018), as the Manipuri militant leader in Disney's Jagga Jasoos (2018), the emergency period action film Baadshaho (2017), comedy Happy Phirr Bhag Jayegi (2018) and as a detective in the mystery thriller Badla directed by Sujoy Ghosh and starring Amitabh Bachchan and Taapsee Pannu.
 Upcoming work includes Bell Bottom (2021 film) with Akshay Kumar, which was filmed in Scotland under COVID restrictions and Penthouse with Bobby Deol.

 Smith has featured in several international productions that have achieved both critical and commercial success – One Night with the King (2007) with Omar Sharif and Peter O’Toole, The Lunchbox (2013) with Irrfan Khan, The Best Exotic Marigold Hotel (2011) and The Second Best Exotic Marigold Hotel (2015) with Judi Dench, Maggie Smith, Dev Patel, Bill Nighy and directed by John Madden and Brahman Naman (2016), a Netflix original release sex comedy, directed by Qaushiq Mukherjee, written by Naman Ramachandran with Shashank Arora.

 Smith's most prominent international films include Christopher Nolan's Tenet with John David Washington and Robert Pattinson, where Smith plays Sanjay Singh husband of arms dealer played by Dimple Kapadia and Gurinder Chadha's Viceroy's House on India's partition in 1947 in which he plays the role of Muhammad Ali Jinnah.

+Smith has also starred in Thalapathy Vijay's Leo (2023 Indian film) as a judge.